gantry/docs-old/Docs/wordpress/configure/style.md

 Logo
 ----
-The Logo setting provides the ability to show/hide the logo, select its position or changes its type.
-By default, this is **Gantry Template** which allows you to load three different style options for **Logo Style**.
+The Logo setting provides the ability to change its type.
+By default, this is **Gantry Template** which loads the default template logo.

 ![](assets/style-logo-type-gantry.jpg)

 The second logo type option is **Custom**.
 This will load the **Custom Logo** field, where you can **Select** an image through the Media Manager.

 ![](assets/style-logo-type-custom.jpg)

 Link Color
 ----------